-When the 1992 Annual Report was released in early April of last year, the Board of Trustees made a separate report to the Congress on the unfavorable financial status of the DI Trust Fund, as required under section 709 of the Social Security Act.
-In December 1992, following a careful analysis of the DI program, the Board sent a letter to the Congress recommending a reallocation of tax rates between the OASI and DI Trust Funds to remedy the estimated financial shortfall in the DI fund in the next few years.
-Based on the estimates in this Annual Report, the Board is sending a separate letter to the Congress recommending a specific reallocation of the tax rates.
-Because of the imminent depletion of the DI Trust Fund, the Board recommends prompt enactment of the tax-rate reallocation.
+When the 1993 Annual Report was released in early April of last year, the Board of Trustees sent a separate letter to the Congress recommending a specific reallocation of tax rates between the OASI and DI Trust Funds to remedy the immediate financial needs of the DI fund.
+Since no legislative action was taken to reallocate the tax rates, it is even more urgent now that such action be taken.

+Based on the estimates in this annual report, the Board is again sending a separate letter to the Congress recommending another reallocation of the tax rates, revised to take account of a one-year delay in the effective date of the reallocation, from the beginning of 1993 to the beginning of 1994, and the higher costs of the DI program in this report.
+Because of the imminent depletion of the DI Trust Fund, the Board strongly urges enactment of the tax-rate reallocation as soon as possible this year.

-In view of the lack of close actuarial balance in the OASDI program over the next 75 years, extensive study should continue on possible ways of addressing the long-range deficits of the program.
+In view of the lack of close actuarial balance in the OASDI program over the next 75 years, and the increase in the long-range deficit since the 1993 report, the Board believes that the long-range deficits of both the OASI and DI Trust Funds should be addressed.
+Accordingly, the Board recommends that the Advisory Council on Social Security conduct an extensive review of Social Security financing issues and develop recommendations for restoring the long-range actuarial balance of the OASDI program.